Slope Stability 2020 is being held in Perth, capital city of Western Australia.

 English is the official language of Australia.
 Translation services are available on request.
+Requests will need to be received at least six weeks prior to the event.
 Please contact the ACG for details.

-Perth Airport is Perth’s main airport, and is located 12 km from the CBD, and 25 km from the event venue at Scarborough.
-It is accessible by taxi or Uber or, alternatively, there are a number of shuttle bus operators that will service the route.
+Perth Airport is Perth’s main airport, and is located 12 km from the CBD, and the event venue.
+It is accessible by taxi, Uber, bus or hire car.

 You require an international licence or licence from your own country to hire a car.
 Cars are right hand drive and the rule of the road is to keep to the left.
 We recommend Budget, a car hire company that offers great service and competitive rates.
 Others to choose from include Europcar, Bayswater Car Rental, Avis and Hertz.
 You may also like to use a comparison website such as this one.